ConductionNL/commonground-gateway/redoc/docs/features.md

 ## GDPR compliance and logging

-The web Gateway supports logging all data requests and there ‘doelbinding’ to a GDPR registry (or in case of Dutch governmental agencies, the VNG doelbindings register).
+The web Gateway supports logging all data requests and there 'doelbinding' to a GDPR registry (or in case of Dutch governmental agencies, the VNG doelbindings register).
 Be aware that activating this functionality can lead to double registrations in said registry if the receiving API is already logging all requests.
 Please check the API's documentation you are connecting to before activating this functionality

 ## Notifications and event driven